Last updated: July 20, 2010

 Since switching is not always easy, here's some advise:

-- Have realistic expectations.
-Do not expect to master GNU/Linux within a week or two, like you've mastered your previous operating system after maybe 10 years of using it or more.
+- Be realistic - Do not expect to master GNU/Linux within a week or two, like you've mastered your previous operating system after maybe 10 years of using it or more.
+And don't expect GNU/Linux to be perfect.

-- Don't be afraid to ask for help online.
+- Get help - Don't be afraid to ask for help online or elsewhere.

 If you start using applications available for GNU/Linux in your familiar environment, switching later will be that much easier.
 These are some examples of gratis applications available for both GNU/Linux and MS Windows for common tasks - most of them are available for Mac OSX too.

-Many of the KDE applications (see later chapters), are also available for MS Windows and Mac OSX for early adopters.
+Many of the KDE applications (see later chapters), are also available for MS Windows and Mac OSX - however they are in an early stage on those platforms.
 See:

 http://windows.kde.org